Process and methods

 How is a public health issue represented in the media and popular culture?

-Quantitative and qualitative information can also be used to supplement logic models (see section 2.3).
+Quantitative and qualitative information can also be used to supplement logic models (see the section on stages of scope development).
 They can also be combined in a single review (mixed methods) when appropriate (for example, to address review questions about factors that help or hinder implementation or to assess why an intervention does or does not work).

 Examples of questions for which qualitative evidence might supplement quantitative evidence include: